 There are Parent Teacher meetings once a term, providing an opportunity for you to talk about your child with his/her class teachers.
-If you feel, you want to talk about an issue or concern other than at the PTM then please make an appointment through the Student Planner or Email.
+If you feel you want to talk about an issue or concern other than at the PTM then, please make an appointment by email.
 Mornings are not a good time to talk at length with your child's class teacher, as they are busy welcoming all the children and starting the school day.
 An appointment provides an opportunity for a quality discussion.